DaveWilcock/amazon-mws-lib/README.md

-Amazon Slim is a lightweight library to interrogate the Amazon Marketplace Web Services
+Amazon for Weight Watchers is a lightweight library to interrogate the Amazon Marketplace Web Services